 The FAA determined there would be no substantial impairment of Section 4(f) resources from noise, visual, or vibrational related effects caused by air tours in the ATMP planning area under Alternative 2.
 Alternative 2 would have the potential to result in some displacement of air tours outside the ATMP planning area, resulting in the most potential for indirect impacts across the alternatives, but it is highly unlikely that the air tours that are displaced to outside the ATMP planning area would generate a noise exposure level at or above DNL 65 dB in a single location.
-Visual impacts could occur when displaced air tours conducted takeoff and landing operations at the privately owned and operated heliport that is within the 1⁄2 mile buffer of the Park's boundary if those air tours were visible from Section 4(f) resources in this area, or if operators choose to move their air tours just outside the ATMP planning area; however, it is difficult to predict with specificity if, where, and to what extent any displaced air tours would result in visual impacts in different and/or new areas, including Section 4(f) resources.
-Alternative 2 would result in less cumulative noise and visual effects to Section 4(f) properties than Alternatives 3 and 4, as air tours would not be authorized within the ATMP planning area.
+Visual impacts could occur if operators choose to move their air tours just outside the ATMP planning area; however, it is difficult to predict with specificity if, where, and to what extent any displaced air tours would result in visual impacts in different and/or new areas, including Section 4(f) resources.

-Under Alternative 3, daily (16) limits on air tours, time-of-day restrictions (one hour after sunrise until one hour before sunset), the elimination of Expedition Tour, and increased minimum altitude of Eagle Aviation route (2,600 ft.
-AGL) within the ATMP planning would reduce the likelihood of impacts compared to the No Action Alternative.
+Under Alternative 3, annual (3,657) and daily (25) limits on air tours and time-of-day restrictions (one hour after sunrise until one hour before sunset) would reduce the likelihood of impacts compared to existing conditions.

-On days when commercial air tours would occur, noise levels above 35 dBA would occur for less than 15 minutes in 36% of the ATMP planning area, between 15 and 75 minutes in 13% of the ATMP planning area, and up to 90 minutes in a small region (less than 1%) in the far east portion of the ATMP planning area.
-Noise levels above 52 dBA are not anticipated to exceed 21.2 minutes in the ATMP planning area at the location points modeled.
+On days when commercial air tours would occur, noise levels above 35 dBA would occur for at least 75 minutes in the ATMP planning area, including between 180 and 225 minutes in small areas (<9 %) below flight routes, up to 180 minutes in 19% of the ATMP planning area, and between 120 and 135 minutes in 55% of the ATMP planning area.
+Noise levels above 52 dBA are not anticipated to exceed 68.1 minutes in the ATMP planning area at the location points modeled.
 The resultant DNL due to Alternative 3 is expected to be less than 60 dB.

 Alternative 3 would not introduce visual elements or result in visual impacts that would substantially diminish the activities, features or attributes of a Section 4(f) resource.
 Vibrational impacts are not anticipated to affect surrounding parkland given that aircraft overflights do not contain vibrational energy at levels which would affect outdoor areas of natural features and there would be no substantial change from existing conditions.